Computer Science Work Integrated Learning

 2. Critically set objectives and evaluate outcomes

-3. Develop skills required for the workplace, including communication and possibly team work;
+3. Develop skills required for the workplace, including both written and verbal communication and team work;

 4. Demonstrate professional knowledge by undertaking computer science tasks.

-5. Critically reflect on the issues facing computer sciences in the workplace.
+5. Critically reflect on the ethical and technical issues facing computer sciences in the workplace.

 The course comprises activities based on planning, developing, reporting and critically reflecting on a major activity related with computer science area.
 Students will